NicolasHug/nicolashug.github.io/_posts/2017-06-16-matrix_facto_3.md

 $$

-But in fact, we don't need to use **all** the creepy guys to get a good approximation of each original faces.
-I actually lied to you: the gifs you see above only use the first 200 creepy guys!
-And you couldn't see the difference, right?
+But in fact, we don't need to use **all** the creepy guys to get a good approximation of each original face.
+I actually lied to you: the gifs you see above only use the first 200 creepy guys (instead of 400)!
+And you couldn't see the difference, could you?
 To further illustrate this point, here is the reconstruction of the first original face, using from 0 to 400 creepy guys, each time adding 40 creepy guys into the reconstruction.

 <img src="{{ site.url }}/assets/mf_post/faces/face_0/000.jpg">
 <img src="{{ site.url }}/assets/mf_post/faces/face_0/040.jpg">